smithy-lang/smithy/docs/source-2.0/quickstart.rst

     @readonly
     operation GetCity {
-        input: GetCityInput
-        output: GetCityOutput
-        errors: [NoSuchResource]
-    }

-    @input
-    structure GetCityInput {
+        input := for City {
             // "cityId" provides the identifier for the resource and
             // has to be marked as required.
             @required
-        cityId: CityId
+            $cityId
         }

-    @output
-    structure GetCityOutput {
+        output := for City {
             // "required" is used on output to indicate if the service
             // will always provide a value for the member.
+            // "notProperty" indicates that top-level input member "name"
+            // is not bound to any resource property.
             @required
+            @notProperty
             name: String

             @required
-        coordinates: CityCoordinates
+            $coordinates
+        }

+        errors: [
+            NoSuchResource
+        ]
     }

     // This structure is nested within GetCityOutput.